gomorpheus/morpheus-docs/provisioning/code/deployments.rst

 Deployments
 -----------

-.. note:: In v5.3.2+, ``provisioning/deployments`` has been moved to ``provisioning/code`` which contains the Repositories, Deployments and Code Integrations sections.
+.. note:: In v5.3.2+, :menuselection:`Provisioning --> Deployments` has been moved to :menuselection:`Provisioning --> Code --> Deployments`

 The deployments section provides very useful PaaS like capabilities when it comes to deploying applications into the newly provisioned environment.
 These can be uploaded directly from the UI, pulled from a build server, pulled from a public or private Git repository or even via the API and the various plugins created, such as Jenkins, and Gradle to support continuous build / integration workflows.